Expensify/App/.github/PULL_REQUEST_TEMPLATE.md

     - [ ] I verified proper naming convention for platform-specific files was followed (if applicable)
     - [ ] I verified [style guidelines](../STYLING.md) were followed
 - [ ] I verified that this PR follows the guidelines as stated in the [Review Guidelines](https://github.com/Expensify/App/blob/main/PR_REVIEW_GUIDELINES.md)
+- [ ] I verified other components are not impacted by changes in this PR
+- [ ] I verified the UI performance was not affected (the performance is the same than `main` branch)

 ### QA Steps
 <!---